Last updated 6 December 2023

 |Tasmania||$8,650 or prison||Up to 2 years||Poisons Act 1971, Part 3, Division 1, Clause 36|

-State and Territory laws regulate issues such as sale, use in public places, age limits on sale, display and promotion of vaporisers.
+State and Territory laws regulate issues such as sale, use in public places, age limits on sale, display and promotion of vapes.

 To purchase nicotine legally, you need a prescription from a registered Australian doctor.
-There are 3 ways to legally access nicotine e-liquid
+There are currently 2 ways to legally access nicotine e-liquid

-If you have a prescription, you can import up to 3 months’ supply of nicotine e-liquid from overseas suppliers for personal use to quit smoking or prevent relapse under the Personal Importation Scheme.
-Most vapers order from New Zealand or China.
+If you have a prescription, you can import up to 3 months’ supply of nicotine e-liquid at a time from overseas suppliers for personal use to quit smoking or prevent relapse under the Personal Importation Scheme.
+Most vapers order supplies from New Zealand or China.

 It is important to send a copy of your prescription to the supplier to return with your order.
-If a prescription is not provided your order may be destroyed by the Border Force and you may face severe penalties under the Customs Act 1901 (see page 644).
+If a prescription is not provided your order may be destroyed by the Border Force and you may face a fine up to $222,000 under the Customs Act 1901.

 The TGA has established new standards for nicotine e-liquid [Therapeutic Goods (Standard for Nicotine Vaping Products) (TGO) Order 2021] commencing 1 October 2021.
 Products imported under the Personal Importation Scheme,

 Since May 2021, Australian chemist shops and online pharmacies can sell commercial nicotine e-liquid products if you have a prescription and your doctor is an Authorised Provider.
-This refers to nicotine e-liquid in bottles, pods, cartomisers and disposables.
-Doctors must apply to the TGA to be approved as Authorised Prescribers for nicotine.
+This refers to nicotine e-liquid in bottles, pods and disposables.

 You will need to inform your doctor which product, brand and flavour you require and find out if an Australian pharmacy can provide it.
 The volume supplied per script is not limited, but is determined by the doctor.